dongri/facebook-node/README.md

 ## Legacy REST Api

-__Although Legacy REST Api is supported by facebook-node-sdk, it is highly discouraged to be used, as Facebook is in the process of deprecating the Legacy REST Api.__
+__Although Legacy REST Api is supported by fb-api, it is highly discouraged to be used, as Facebook is in the process of deprecating the Legacy REST Api.__

 ### Get